timschott/interview-prep/ds/ml-conceptual.md

 END AS tennis_decision
 ```
   * how do we fill up the tree? what goes where?
-  * alg: at each level, we want to maximize the amount of division in our data
+  * alg: at each level, we want to maximize the information contained in our data
-  * ie, it's better when 8 samples go left and 8 samples go right then only 2 samples go left and 14 go right
+  * ie, it's better when only 2 samples go left and 14 go right than 8 samples go left and 8 samples go right because those children nodes are "purer"
   * one criteria: for each available var, which maximizes "information gain" and minimizes "entropy"
   * information gain = we want to increase our certainty at each step
   * entropy = a measure of purity for a data set
     * `H(X) = – Σ (p * log2 p)`
-    * complete "purity" for flipping a coin - totally balanced outcomes
+    * complete "chaos" for flipping a coin - totally balanced outcomes - no aligned membership
 * decision trees are prone to over fitting because you can perfectly fit a tree for any data set
   * would just be a little weird looking..
   * relatedly, they have high variance